BA, Yale University

 PhD, Graduate Center, City University of New York

-Noriko Manabe's research addresses the relationships between music and social movements, language and meaning, new media, and the music business, particularly as they relate to popular music and music in Japan and Latin America.
-Her publications have addressed the impact of the Japanese language on rap; the aesthetics of hip-hop DJs; propaganda in Japanese children's songs; the interaction of text and music in the songs of Cuban singer-songwriter Silvio Rodríguez; the reflection of vernacular musics in works by Cuban modernists; and the influence of Italian opera on Cuban zarzuelas.
-Her articles have appeared in Ethnomusicology, Asian Music, Latin American Music Review, Transcultural Music Review, and several edited volumes.
-As her PhD was a double concentration in ethnomusicology and music theory, she draws on methods from both fields, as well as linguistics, economics, and globalization studies.
-In her articles on new media and the music business, she draws from her experience as an analyst of technology and media companies in Japan, for which she was ranked highly in Institutional Investor.
+Noriko Manabe conducts research on the relationships between music and social movements, language, new media, and the music business.
+She works primarily on popular music and on the musics of Japan and Latin America.
+Her publications have addressed the impact of the Japanese language on rap; the aesthetics of hip-hop DJs; the differences in the online radio markets in the United States and Japan; propaganda in Japanese children's songs; the interaction of text and music in the songs of Cuban singer-songwriter Silvio Rodríguez; and the reflection of vernacular musics in works by Cuban composers.
+Her articles have appeared in Ethnomusicology, Popular Music, Asian Music, Latin American Music Review, Transcultural Music Review, two Oxford Handbooks, and several edited volumes.
+Her PhD was a double concentration in ethnomusicology and music theory, and she uses methods from both fields.
+In her research on new media and the music business, she draws from her experience as an analyst of technology and media companies in Japan, for which she was ranked highly in Institutional Investor.

-Manabe's research has been funded by the Japan Foundation, the SSRC/JSPS Fellowship, Princeton, and CUNY; her sponsors have included the International Research Center for Japanese Studies in Kyoto and Tokyo University of the Arts.
+Manabe's research has been funded by the NEH Fellowship for Advanced Social Science Research on Japan, Kluge Fellowship, the Japan Foundation Fellowship, the SSRC/JSPS Fellowship, Princeton, and CUNY.
+Her sponsors have included the International Research Center for Japanese Studies in Kyoto and Tokyo University of the Arts.
 In addition to Japan, she has conducted archival research and fieldwork in Cuba, Spain, Mexico, and Indonesia.

 Manabe teaches courses in nonwestern music and popular music from ethnographic and analytical perspectives: